 First, of course, is safety.
 After that, some other things to consider:

-Make sure you find a seat that is easy to use.
+Make sure you find a seat that's easy to use.
 You should be absolutely positive that you can easily install the base (or the full seat, if you go the convertible route).
-An improperly installed seat is dangerous, so stay away from anything with overly-complicated instructions or that requires adjustments with each use.
-And remember, you might not be the only one doing installation.
+An improperly installed seat is dangerous, so stay away from anything with overly complicated instructions or that requires adjustments with each use.
+And remember, you might not be the only one doing the installation.
 Get a seat that will be easy for others (like sitters or grandparents) to operate as well.

 You don’t want your little angel cruising around in an uncomfortable seat!
 Try to find a seat that gives baby plenty of support and padding for a comfy ride.

 The seat’s restraint system needs to keep baby firmly in place.
 Luckily, most of today’s new seats are sold with your safest option: a 5-point harness.
 These have straps that fully adjust to secure baby’s upper body and thighs, and are designed to distribute the force of a crash to baby’s strongest parts (the pelvis and shoulders).

 Some convertible seats offer the option of a tray shield (or overhead shield), which can be easier to use but doesn’t fit baby as snugly.
 These have shoulder straps and a plastic bar across the lap, both held in place by a crotch strap.
 It's a common misconception that the plastic bar keeps baby more secure—tests have actually shown that they may be more dangerous in the event of a crash, or may cause damage to a child’s head or neck.
 The one scenario where this sort of seat might be your best bet is if baby will be traveling with a caregiver who is unwilling or unable to properly tighten and untwist the belts of the 5-point harness.

 Believe it or not, not all car seats come with removable, machine washable covers.
 Get one that does.
 Trust us.